-An average email list decays at a rate of 2% per month for B2C lists and 3% for B2B lists.
+Email lists decay at an average rate of 2-3% per month – 2% for B2C and 3% for B2B lists.
 The rate is higher for B2B lists because people change work emails more frequently than personal emails, due to job changes.
 So if you haven’t engaged with your email list for more than 6 months you are likely to have a more than a 10% bounce rate on your first bulk campaign.
 A bounce rate over 10% can get your account suspended with many email marketing platforms, but it also has a negative impact on your email deliverability and sender reputation, not to mention cost since you pay to send email to invalid addresses.
 Inbox providers pay close attention to bounce rate and may block emails from a sender that attempts to deliver to too many invalid email addresses.

 Old and unengaged lists should be verified before being imported into an email marketing platform if not engaged in more than 2 months.